The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 Total cost of waiting: $173K+ in opportunity + $50K+ in lost revenue.

-That’s not theoretical.
-That’s the cost of doing $500/hour work manually when automation could handle 70% of it.
+Doing that $500/hour work manually isn’t theoretical—it is exactly what it costs you when automation could handle 70% of it.

 If you’re at $85K+/month right now and you’re not systematically auditing automation opportunities, you’re leaving $80K–$150K annually on the table.

-The question isn’t whether to automate.
-It’s what to automate first and how fast you can deploy it.
+So the real question isn’t whether to automate—it’s which work to automate first and how quickly you can deploy it.

 Look at your calendar for the past 7 days.
 What 3 tasks took 2+ hours each and followed a repeatable pattern?